Diallo75012/langGraph_little_brain_rag_app_work_helper/notes.md

 Structured Output: internet_search_answer='' source='' error=''
 ```

+## Structured Output Using Only Prompting Which Has Worked Fine
 Trying without the structured_output s***, just prompting as I did before and it worked fine without the complexity of using something that is documented in 1000 different ways and not one working, even chatgpt is tired!
 ```python
 # Initialize the Groq model and set it to return structured output